Jolly George Varghese & Anr. v. The Bank of Cochin

 1. Whether it is a fair procedure to deprive a person of his liberty because he has not discharged his contractual liability?

-3. Whether the provision of law stands the constitutional validity on the touchstone of fair procedure under Art.
+3. If the provision of law stands the constitutional validity on the touchstone of fair procedure under Art.
 21?

 The court’s judgment can be read in the following parts pertaining separately to each issue raised: